How big is the towing industry?

 Towing costs vary significantly by region, distance, and vehicle type, but the national averages provide a useful benchmark.

 A standard local tow (within 5-10 miles) typically costs between $75 and $150.
 Per-mile charges beyond the base distance range from $2.50 to $7.00 depending on the market and whether the tow is loaded (vehicle on the truck) or unloaded (driving to the pickup).
 Flatbed towing for AWD or luxury vehicles commands a premium of 20-40% over standard hook-and-chain or wheel-lift towing.
+See our tow business pricing guide for how operators structure these rates.

 Other common roadside services show more price consistency: jump starts average $50-75, lockout assistance runs $50-100 depending on vehicle type, tire changes average $50-80 (not including the tire itself), and fuel delivery ranges from $50-75 plus the cost of fuel.

 After-hours and weekend surcharges typically add 15-30% to base rates across all service types.
+See how tow costs break down for customers vs. what operators actually earn.

 What is the typical tow company operator profile?

 The towing industry is remarkably fragmented.
 According to industry surveys and census data, approximately 85% of towing businesses operate with fewer than 5 trucks, and the majority are owner-operators with 1-2 vehicles.
+See how TowMarX is built specifically for independent operators.

 The biggest operating costs are insurance (often $8,000-15,000 annually for a single truck), fuel, and vehicle maintenance.
 Many operators report that finding consistent, fairly-priced jobs is their primary business challenge — more so than the operational costs themselves.